cscheidegger/image-processing-service/README.md

 First, start the server:

     docker-compose up

 Then, access the dashboard at http://localhost:3030/agenda.
-To create your first job, make a POST request to `/scheduler/api/jobs/create` like the following example.
-You can change "imageUrl" value to any online image:
+To create your first job, make a POST request to `/agenda/api/jobs/create` like in the following example.
+You can change "imageUrl" value to any image available:

 ````shell
 curl -H "Content-Type: application/json" -X POST -d \